thisfred/breakfast/README.md

 ```

 One choice would be to view these as separate definitions, which would
 require separate rename refactorings.
-(And rewriting of expressions like
+(And rewriting of statements like
 `a += n`.)
 My solution is to add occurrence (push) nodes for definitions
 that will look back for earlier definitions (only) in the same scope,
 but don't require any to be found.